Ntonie37/DiceGame/README.md

 If the player rolls any other number, it is added to their turn total and they can choose to either roll again or hold.
 If they choose to hold, their turn total is added to their score, and the turn ends.
 Players can also choose to use additional rules or variations, such as requiring a minimum score to start adding to their total, playing with two or more dice, or allowing the option to "double" or "triple" their score with certain rolls.

+## Multi Language
+The game supports tumbuka and Chichewa language

 ## How to Run
-To run the Pig Dice Game, simply open the index.html file in a web browser.
+To run the Dice Game, simply open the index.html file in a web browser.
 No additional installation or setup is required.

 ## Features
-This implementation of the Pig Dice Game includes the following features:
+This implementation of the Dice Game includes the following features:

 Two players take turns rolling a single die.
 Each player's turn total and total score are displayed.